For general COVID questions please call Broward County at 954-357-9500

 - EPA’s Registered Antimicrobial Products for Use Against Novel Coronavirus

 - The Corona Virus: What You Need To Know

-To watch the Mayor's weekly update released on 5/13/20 please see this link.
+To watch the Mayor's update "Working through the Pandemic" please see this link.

 The City of Pompano Beach forms Economic Response Team for COVID-19